-IFFI 2019: Oscar Retrospective to screen Casablanca, Ben Hur, Gone with the Wind, The Sound of Music
+IFFI 2019: Oscar Retrospective To Screen Casablanca, Ben Hur, Gone With The Wind, The Sound Of Music

 All the Oscar Retrospective films have not only won the Best Film award but also had been nominated in other categories at the Oscars and have amongst them won quite a number of trophies.
 The films in this category are some of the most popular and evergreen Hollywood classics, which cinephiles and film enthusiasts would love to eagerly watch on the big screen at the 50th IFFI.

-IFFI always has been a platform that celebrates films from across the world and the festival take this opportunity to pay humble respect to some of the classics of all time made by some of the most respected names of the Hollywood industry.
+IFFI always has been a platform that celebrates films from across the world and the festival takes this opportunity to pay humble respect to some of the classics of all time made by some of the most respected names of the Hollywood industry.

 IFFI 2019: 200 Films From 76 Countries To Be Screened in Goa; Amitabh Bachchan To Be Honoured!